 Lecture 2-5: Transport

-In this lecture, we will revisit transport
+In this lecture, we will revisit transport and subst, the

 operations that let us move terms along a path between types.